-Fair market value can be calculated in several ways, as listed below.
-Districts are advised to confirm with their legal counsel on applying a fair market value.
-The IRS does not recommend one specific method over another.
+Fair market value can be calculated in several ways.
+Districts are advised to confer with their legal counsel on applying a fair market value.
+The IRS does not recommend one method over another.

-- a) A calculated difference between (1) the premium the district contributes for the employee alone and (2) the premium the district contributes for coverage of an employee and spouse or family, minus (3) the amount the employee contributes for the coverage. - b) An actuarial calculation.
+- a) The calculated difference between (1) the premium the district pays for the employee's individual coverage and - (2) the premium the district contributes for coverage of an employee and spouse or family, minus (3) the amount the employee contributes for the coverage. - b) An actuarial calculation.
 The difference between the actuarial value of insurance for (1) a single person and (2) insurance for a couple or family, minus (3) the amount the employee pays for the coverage.
-This method would involve the need for actuarial calculations. - c) Another conservative option when there is no insurance cost increase, such as with a blended rate, is to use the COBRA single individual premium for determining an imputed taxable value.
+This method requires actuarial calculations. - c) Another conservative option when there is no insurance cost increase, such as with a blended rate, is to use the COBRA single individual premium for determining an imputed taxable value.

 The IRS has not provided specific guidance on how a taxable value must be calculated.
-It does require that a fair market value of insurance coverage must be included in the employee's income, even if the cost of the coverage does not change as a result of adding a non-tax dependent.
+It does require that a fair market value of insurance coverage is included in the employee's income, even if the cost of the coverage does not change as a result of adding a non-tax dependent.